calcom/docker/README.md

 ## Requirements

-Make sure you have `docker` & `docker-compose` installed on the server / system.
+Make sure you have `docker` & `docker compose` installed on the server / system.

+Note: `docker compose` without the hyphen is now the primary method of using docker-compose, per the Docker documentation.

 ## Getting Started